AMALJITH71/Customer-Trends-Data-Analysis-Project-SQL-Python-Power-BI-/README.md

 ·Insight generation: produce business-relevant insights (e.g. identifying high-value customer segments, trends in purchase behaviour, recommendations for retention or marketing strategies).

-POTENTIAL USES (PROFESSIONAL / BUSINESS)
+📌POTENTIAL USES (PROFESSIONAL / BUSINESS)

 ·As a portfolio project to showcase end-to-end data analytics skills — demonstrates ability to handle raw data, clean, analyze, and present results.
 Good for interviews or resumes for data-analyst / business-intelligence roles.